EGS Evening Lectures

 Forensic soil science is an increasingly important discipline, using soils, minerals, dusts, plants and rock fragments to determine provenance on items such as clothing, footwear and vehicles to provide a chronology of their ownership, custody or location.
 Soil materials have been used as forensic trace evidence for many years, and are often highly distinctive from one region to another.
 Samples of less than 10 milligrams can now be accurately characterised, which permits forensic soil science to also contribute to cold case investigations, both in providing intelligence and evidence in court.
 Case studies will be presented where soil has played a pivotal role.

 Lorna Dawson is Head of Forensic Soil Science at The James Hutton Institute in Aberdeen.

 Wednesday 21 March, 7.30pm Dr Brian Baptie, BGS Scotland

 Is earthquake activity increasing?

 Destructive earthquakes often lead to speculation that earthquake activity is increasing.
-But is there really any hard evidence to support this.
-I will draw on earthquake statistics and geophysics to discuss this question along with some notable examples of how earthquake activity rates can change.
+But is there really any hard evidence to support this?
+I will draw on earthquake statistics and geophysics to discuss this question with notable examples of how earthquake activity rates can change.